JINGBOXU/mini_project/README.md

 Make sure you have the key from the web API.
 The data from the API is stored as a json file.
 Then the data I want to use is put into a dictionary. {datetime,aqi}
+Use the URL:http://35.246.39.34/airqualitychart, you can see the json file.
 Then I insert into cassandra database.(need to create a table on cloud to store data) The database has two columes(datetime,aqi).
 I select the max aqi which means the best air quality.
-Finally I show the time in the next 24 hours which has the best air quality.
+I show the time in the next 24 hours which has the best air quality.
+Use the URL:http://35.246.39.34/airqualitychart/best you can see the best time.
+If you want to see the air quality of any time, you can go to http://35.246.39.34/airqualitychart/best/<time>, where the 'time' in the URL is the time you want.